YukiiiNot/mgf_env_dotnet/docs/03-contracts/configuration/dev-secrets.md

   - `Integrations:Dropbox:*`
   - `Integrations:Email:*`

-> Note: The worker loads configuration via `MGF.Infrastructure`'s UserSecretsId by default, but we include the Worker ID so local tooling can remain consistent if secrets are stored there.
+> Note: The worker loads configuration via `MGF.Data`'s UserSecretsId by default, but we include the Worker ID so local tooling can remain consistent if secrets are stored there.

 ## Global Policy